ChinTzu/Node.js-Angular/README.md

    run command 'npm install' for '/server' and '/client' to install dependencies.

 # Application Walkthrough
 Open the web browers with http://localhost:4200/

+Fill in the form then click SUBMIT to register a new user\
+Use  delete and edit buttons to delete and edit the user details.

 ![image](https://user-images.githubusercontent.com/16623796/86535172-f213fe80-bf10-11ea-9834-efdd7609cf1f.png)